 Mouth-breathing as well as poor tongue and oral function can have an adverse effect on teeth and has the potential to impact on facial growth.
 As far back as 1907 a renowned orthodontist, Edward H. Angle’s textbook “Malocclusion of the Teeth”, detailed the effects of oral habits on occlusion.
 Angle stated that in his view, every malocclusion has a myofunctional cause.

 Poor oral habits such as mouth-breathing, prolonged use of a dummy, thumb sucking and tongue thrusting can have a negative effect on the development of the teeth.
 Improper tongue placement when swallowing can contribute to malocclusion, for example, in front teeth being pushed forward.
-If you are considering orthodontic work or a pre-orthodontic appliance, addressing any myofunctional factors should be addressed first.
-This will also help to reduce any possibility of relapse after treatment.
+If you are considering orthodontic work or a pre-orthodontic appliance, correcting any myofunctional issues will support your treatment.
+It will also help to reduce any possibility of relapse.

 Aims of Myofunctional Therapy

 The aim of myofunctional therapy is to eliminate any poor oral habits and create good tongue posture.
-Myofunctional therapy determines that the tongue sits in the roof of the mouth and there is good nasal breathing through the nose with the lips together.
+Myofunctional therapy goals are having the tongue sitting on the roof of the mouth, and there is good nasal breathing with the lips together.
 When working in conjunction with a dentist or orthodontist who is looking at function this then enables space for the teeth, and good facial growth.